jgierer12/hooks/README.md

 ## useRerender

-Run a callback only on rerenders, but not on initial mount
+Run a callback only on rerenders (if dependencies changed), but not on initial mount

 **Kind**: global constant